eliben/bobscheme/doc/bob_getting_started.rst

 any Python script.
 The ``examples`` directory contains a few very simple scripts that show how to use Bob.

+In addition, ``bob/cmd.py`` serves as a command-line interface for Bob.
+Run it with ``--help`` to see the various options it supports.

 Running the interpreter in interactive mode
 ===========================================